pieroproietti/penguins-eggs/sourceforge/files/iso/deepin/README.md

 * ```live/evolution```
 * ```root/evolution```

+# Attention
+This remastered deepin boot install in uefi and bios standard.
+But the installed system will boot normally only with bios standard, if you are not expert use this just on bios standard systems.

-All the ISOs include nodejs and eggs installed (.npm package), so you can update your eggs tool with the command:
+All the ISOs include eggs and calamares installed, so you can update your eggs tool with the command:

 ```sudo eggs update```